InjectiveLabs/docs/source/includes/_spotrpc.md

 ## StreamOrderbook

-Stream the orderbook of a spot market
+Stream the orderbook of a spot market.

 ### Request Parameters